-Laser Ablation-Inductively Coupled Plasma-Mass Spectrometry (LA-ICP-MS) is an analytical technique used to analyse the surfaces of solid materials.
-The method is used to great effect in the fields of chemistry, biology, material science, geology, forensics and many others.
+Laser Ablation-Inductively Coupled Plasma-Mass Spectrometry (LA-ICP-MS) is an analytical technique used to analyze the surfaces of solid materials.
+The method is used to great effect in the fields of chemistry, biology, material science, geology, forensics, and many others.

-The method can be used to analyse the surfaces of solid state materials like crystals, metals, geological samples and solid biological matter.
+The method can be used to analyze the surfaces of solid state materials like crystals, metals, geological samples and solid biological matter.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.